18F/myusa-ux/research/usability/sprint33_small-business-script.md

 # Conversation guide

-## Pre-interview prep
+## Preparation

 - [ ] *A couple days ahead of time,* figure out how you're doing to gain informed consent from the participant.
 There are a few options.
 For people inside the government, you can use this Google form: http://goo.gl/forms/36drKMoKDL.
 That doesn't always work for the public.

 - [ ] *Right before the interview,* start a Liveshare on the correct page.
 Then email that link to the interviewee during the interview.
 This is a painful hack but it's what we've got.
 Other screensharing tools are often blocked for federal employees.
 I will happily take suggestions for a better way.

 ## Major activities
-1. Investigate their relationship with federal government sign on
+1. Discuss their relationship with federal government sign on
-2. Walk through our sign-in
+2. Watch them walk through our sign-in

 ## Introduction